giansi/gravstrap/README.md

 You can find the full declaration for each available Bootstrap element into the `elements` folder, you can use to test it.
 The example files are placed under the elements/files folder.

+## Enhancements
+Some components have been enhanced while these setting are disabled by default to keep components as provided by Bootstrap.
+To enable this feature, simply copy the `gravstrap.yaml` plugin configuration under the `user/config/plugins` folder and enable the desidered enhancement:

+    navbar:
+        enhanced: true
+        [...]

+This will add process the extra toolbar enhancement configuration and add it to your theme.

 # Installation

 Installing the Gravstrap plugin can be done only manually at the moment, because the project is just started and it is not yet available through the GPM system.